 The lab encourages using advanced micro-empirical techniques and microeconomic data

-to answer fundamental questions about the interaction of finance and the macroeconomy
+to answer fundamental questions about the interaction of finance and the macroeconomy.

 WHAT WE DO